monteslu/remotepi/README.md

 npm install
 ````

-Then you need to build the we UI:
+Then you need to build the web UI:
 ```
 npm run build
 ```